-iOS Development Guide: Building Your First App (Part II)
+iOS Development Guide: Creating Your First App (Part II)

-In the first part of our iOS tutorial I took you through a guided tour of the iPhone app development.
-We got a deeper look at Xcode 4, and also took a very short tutorial on building iPhone app.
-The beginner tutorial was written for anyone who is looking to get into programming iOS apps.
+In the first part of our iOS tutorial, we took you through an introduction to iPhone app development.
+We explored Xcode 4 and covered a basic tutorial on building an iPhone app.
+This beginner tutorial was designed for anyone interested in learning how to program iOS apps.

-Today, we’ll get into the second segment of the topic, where we will be building a fully-functioning iPhone application.
-The app, with a tabbed navigation, will convert temperature units and distance units.
-Don’t worry if you’re still new to the Xcode.
-It does not take very long time to comfortably adapt into the interface.
-I’ll be explaining each step in detail so you shouldn’t get lost, either!
+Today, we’ll delve into the second segment of the topic, where we will be building a fully-functioning iPhone application.
+The app, with tabbed navigation, will convert temperature units and distance units.
+Don’t worry if you’re still new to Xcode.
+It doesn’t take long to get comfortable with the interface.
+I’ll explain each step in detail so you won’t get lost!

 Pre-Setup: Installing Xcode Packages